brady-welsh/2023_Grapevine_FvP/README.md

 ## Data

- - 16S rRNA gene Illumina sequence data
+ - 16S rRNA gene Illumina sequence data (bacteria).

 	 - The raw sequencing data are 	available at:

- - ITS rRNA gene Illumina sequence data
+ - ITS gene Illumina sequence data (fungi).

 	 - The raw sequencing data are available at: